consoletree/hexie/README.md

 # hexie

-No more looking up random colorpicker websites!
+No more looking up random bloated colorpicker websites!
 Bonjour to the Hexie way!

 A dead simple Bash script to display colors from hex color codes - comprised in a single line.